roytang/blog/content/posts/2007/03/so-many-bad-plays.md

                 </p>

                 <p>
                   This guy somehow managed to draw 3 castigates in each game that he won.
 I won the second due to aggro, and we want to game 3.
 Game 3 was close, very close.
 During his turn, he was at 4, I was at 6, he had a Mindslicer and a Rack in play.
 I have no board and 2 cards in hands.
-He&#8217;s afraid of the Demonfire, so he plays Smallpox, saccing the Mindslicer, hoping to have us both in topdeck mode and me with no answer to the rack.
+He&'s afraid of the Demonfire, so he plays Smallpox, saccing the Mindslicer, hoping to have us both in topdeck mode and me with no answer to the rack.
 I let Smallpox resolve, and respond to the Mindslicer trigger by playing Plaxmanta.
-Plaxmanta survives, and will swing on the next turn for 2; he&#8217;s at 3 and I&#8217;m at 5.
+Plaxmanta survives, and will swing on the next turn for 2; he&'s at 3 and I&'m at 5.
 However, it seems I have no answer to the Rack.
 My turn, untap, upkeep take 3 from Rack (down to 2), I draw a land and hold in my hand.
 I swing for 2 with the Plaxmanta, bringing him down to one.
-But it looks like I&#8217;m losing to the Rack.
+But it looks like I&'m losing to the Rack.
 I pass the turn to see what happens.
 He draws an Extirpate and starts looking through my &#8216;yard, and I spot the bad play.
 I HAD A THINK TWICE!!!
 I could have avoided 2 points of Rack damage, enough for the Plaxmanta to seal the deal.
 Gah, I am teh suck.
                 </p>

                 <p>
                   I take the well-deserved loss and drop from the tournament, quite tired.
 A really bad result for me after more than a month of cutting back on Magic tournaments, not a very good comeback.
-However, I think the playtesting session was a success, as I found quite a few weaknesses in the deck and also found that I like playing it, it&#8217;s quite fun.
+However, I think the playtesting session was a success, as I found quite a few weaknesses in the deck and also found that I like playing it, it&'s quite fun.
 So, I will probably tweak this deck and continue to play it in Standard tournaments for the time being.
-I probably won&#8217;t play in Block Constructed until FS comes out, so is my deck for April.
+I probably won&'t play in Block Constructed until FS comes out, so is my deck for April.
                 </p>

                 <p>